This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 If possible, use devices with overheat protection.
 Don't leave a fan running unattended for hours, especially not at the highest setting, and unplug it if you're leaving the house for an extended period.
 For pedestal and table fans, always keep the protective grille in place (especially if there are children or pets in the household) – it prevents injuries.

-A fan should circulate the room air when the windows are closed, but not bring in warm outside air (see placement tips).
+A fan should circulate the air in the room when the windows are closed, but should not bring in warm outside air (see placement tips).

 Ventilate at night: Take advantage of the cool nights and morning hours to ventilate the accumulated heat from your home.
 Fans are a valuable tool for accelerating this cooling process.